oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

   .. image:: /user/img/marketing/web_catalogs/AllProductsEditContentTree.png
      :alt: Click the content tree icon in the more options menu of the Default Web Catalog

-3. In the **Content Nodes** menu on the left, select the node to which you need to add the All Products page by clicking it.
+3. In the **Content Nodes** menu on the left, click on the node to select the one you want to add the All Products page to.
 4. Click **Create Content Node** on the top right of the page.
 5. Complete the required fields to :ref:`configure the web catalog node <user-guide--marketing--web-catalog--content-node>`.
 6. In the **Content Variants** section, make sure to add the All Products as the system page.
 To do this: